Walking Routes in Norfolk

 Linking the north Norfolk coast at Cromer to the east Norfolk coast at Great Yarmouth, the 61 mile Weavers’ Way passes through a diverse landscape of woodland, mixed farmland, historic country estates, disused railway lines, riverside walks and the famous Norfolk Broads.

-Help yourself to maps and information below on circular, short and long walks on Weavers' Way.
+Help yourself to maps and information on circular, short and long walks by clicking on this live link to download map pdf's of all the routes listed below on Weavers' Way.

 Briggate / Worstead